Imaginings

 From Herders to Hikers, the Shifting Lives of Scottish Bothies

 This piece was originally published by Edge Effects and is reposted here with kind permission.
 All photographs are courtesy of the author.
 By Jonas Stuck When I was 20 years old, I heard about huts in northern England and Scotland called bothies.
-I didn’t even… Continue Reading “From Herders to Hikers, the Shifting Lives of Scottish Bothies”
+I didn’t even know how to pronounce the name, let alone how to find…

 Saturday Morning’s Politics of Seeing